Alexandre-T/casguard/README.md

 Php CAS Bundle
 ==============

-PhpCas Bundle provide CAS Authentification using guard for symfony 3.4+ and 4.
+PhpCas Bundle provide CAS Authentication using guard for symfony 3.4+ and 4.1+.

 This bundle **DO NOT** provide a CAS server.
 By using this bundle, your application will be able to use your Cas Server to authenticate your users.